Eastern University (Bangladesh): Campus

+The university campus covers about 8 acres of land.

 Faculties and departments

-The university has four faculties: Faculty of Arts, Faculty of Business Administration, Faculty of Engineering and Technology, and Faculty of Law.
-The Faculty of Arts has two departments – the Department of English and the Department of Applied Linguistics and ELT (English Language Teaching).
+The university has five faculties: Faculty of Arts, Faculty of Business Administration, Faculty of Engineering and Technology, Faculty of Law an Faculty of Life Science].
+The Faculty of Art has one departments – the Department of English.
 The Faculty of Business Administration has four major areas, namely, Accounting, Finance, Marketing, Management, and Human Resource.
+The Faculty of Business Administration at Eastern University has come up with the BBA Program in Islamic Finance, Banking and Insurance.
 A few social science courses are also offered by the faculty.
-The Faculty of Engineering and Technology has two departments, namely the Department of Computer Science & Information Technology and the Department of Electrical and Electronic Engineering.
+The Faculty of Engineering and Technology has three departments, namely the Department of Computer Science & Information Technology, the Department of Electrical and Electronic Engineering and the Civil Engineering.
+The Faculty of Law has an undergraduate and postgraduate program.
+The Faculty of Life Science - The Department of Pharmacy.
 Approval of the Department of Textile Engineering is under consideration by UGC.
-The Faculty of Law has an undergraduate and postgraduate program.